cyberkrunk/resourcesforjazzguitar/src/articles/understanding-key-signatures.md

 *Notes*

-[^1]:I'm using the term "collection" here rather than "scale" because we are thinking about all the possible relations between pitches, and not any one particular ordering.
+[^1]:I'm using the term “collection” here rather than “scale” because we are thinking about all the possible relations between pitches, and not any one particular ordering.